ibm-cloud-docs/vmwaresolutions/vmonic/completing_checklist.md

 1. [Upgrade your account to a Pay-As-You-Go account](/docs/account?topic=account-upgrading-account#upgrade-paygo).
 2. [Create a classic infrastructure API key](/docs/account?topic=account-classic_keys#create-classic-infrastructure-key).
-3. Retrieve API key and user name by clicking **Retrieve credentials**.
+3. In the {{site.data.keyword.vmwaresolutions_full}} console, retrieve your API key and user name.
+Click **Settings** from the left navigation pane then, click **Retrieve credentials**.
 4. Review the user name and API key that are automatically entered and then click **Save credentials**.
 If you receive a message that administrator access is required, you can locate an account administrator by using the steps in [Locating an IAM account administrator](/docs/vmwaresolutions?topic=vmwaresolutions-iam_verify_permissions).
-5. Verify or update the [permissions](/docs/vmwaresolutions?topic=vmwaresolutions-cloud-infra-acct-req) for your {{site.data.keyword.cloud}} infrastructure account.
+5. Verify or update the [permissions](/docs/vmwaresolutions?topic=vmwaresolutions-cloud-infra-acct-req) for your {{site.data.keyword.cloud_notm}} infrastructure account.
 6. Convert your {{site.data.keyword.cloud_notm}} infrastructure account to a [virtual routing and forwarding (VRF) account](/docs/direct-link?topic=direct-link-what-happens-during-the-account-conversion-process).
 7. Enable [service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint) to connect to certain services over the {{site.data.keyword.cloud_notm}} private network rather than the public network.

 ## Results
 {: #completing_checklist-results}

-* The {{site.data.keyword.cloud_notm}} infrastructure credentials are stored in the {{site.data.keyword.vmwaresolutions_short}} console after the first order.
+* The {{site.data.keyword.cloud_notm}} infrastructure credentials are stored in the {{site.data.keyword.cloud_notm}} for VMware® Solutions console after the first order.
 Future orders use the stored credentials by default.
 * After you complete the checklist instructions, the checklist disappears next time when you are on the ordering page.
 You can update the credentials on the **Settings** page later on.
 * If the API key for your {{site.data.keyword.cloud_notm}} infrastructure account changes, you must update the key on the **Settings** page in the {{site.data.keyword.vmwaresolutions_short}} console.